BIO-3020 Fundamentals of Ecotoxicology - 10 ECTS

 - Be able to explain how contaminants interact with organisms from mode of actions to organismal and population/community level effects

 - Be familiar with a range of methods used in toxicity testing (e.g. LC50, in vitro, in vivo, mixture toxicity) and can discuss their relevance.

-- have knowledge about the current Norwegian and European regulations for environmental risk assessment, the methods employed, and the responsible authorities.
+- have knowledge about the approaches to environmental risk assessment and the responsible authorities.